vhda/verilog_systemverilog.vim/README.md

 * `-n` - (Optional) Use line number instead of Ex: patterns to identify declaration.

-No tool alternative to [exuberant-ctags][e] was tested, but any tool should work seemingly as long as it is able to generate a standard class qualified tags file.
+No tool alternative to [universal-ctags][e] was tested, but any tool should work seemingly as long as it is able to generate a standard class qualified tags file.
 For more information on using omni completion please check the vim man page for [`i_CTRL-X_CTRL-O`][vim-omni] (the required option [`omnifunc`][vim-omnifunc] is